 - Although articular cartilage is the target of osteoarthritis, its deterioration is not always clearly associated with patient symptoms.
-(In other word,s you can have bone on bone, no cartilage, with no knee pain).
+(In other words, you can have bone on bone, no cartilage, with no knee pain).
 Because a functional interaction between cartilage and bone is crucial, the pathophysiology of osteoarthritis and its treatment strategy must focus also on subchondral bone.

-- The Italian researchers then investigated whether adipose-derived stromal cells (ASCs – fat stem cells) injected into a joint at two different concentrations could prevent subchondral bone damage after the onset of mild osteoarthritis in a rabbit knees.
+- The Italian researchers then investigated whether adipose-derived stromal cells (ASCs – fat stem cells) injected into a joint at two different concentrations could prevent subchondral bone damage after the onset of mild osteoarthritis in rabbit knees.

 - Conclusion: “We found that (adipose stem cells) promoted cartilage repair and helped counteract the accelerated bone turnover (degeneration) that occurs with osteoarthritis.(4)

-In other words, you must not only understand the cartilage, you must understand the bone, and you must understand the ligaments.
+In other words, you must not only understand the cartilage, but you must also understand the bone, and you must understand the ligaments.
 If you do not recognize all these components, stem cell therapy may not achieve the desired healing results.

 - The problems of why a patient’s knee did not respond to stem cell therapy is discussed in my article: Why didn’t stem cell therapy work for my knee pain?